 What makes a knowledge management solution “smart”?

-- Contextual search
+- Contextual search that handles synonyms and HR phrasing

 - Structured, centralized knowledge base

-- Version control & content lifecycle management
+- Version control and content lifecycle management

 - Tagging, categorization, and access control